History of New Orleans in Timeline

 2011: Bad Girls Club: New Orleans

-In 2011, Bad Girls Club: New Orleans was set in the city.
+In 2011, Bad Girls Club: New Orleans was filmed.

-In 2011, arrested offenders in New Orleans are almost exclusively black males from impoverished communities: 97% were black and 95% were male; 91% of victims were black as well.
+In 2011, arrested offenders in New Orleans were almost exclusively black males from lower income neighborhoods.

 September 2012: The Advocate Begins New Orleans Edition

-In September 2012, Baton Rouge newspaper, The Advocate, began a New Orleans edition after the Times-Picayune cut its print schedule.
+In September 2012, The Advocate, a Baton Rouge newspaper, began publishing a New Orleans edition.

 2012: Hurricane Isaac